atkinssamuel/NHL-Salaries-Multiple-Linear-Regression/README.md

 An r-value that approaches +1 indicates a strong positive correlation, an r-value that approaches -1 indicates a strong negative correlation, and an r value that does not approach -1 or +1 does not indicate a linear relationship between the data pairs.

 The p-value was also computed for each feature.
 The p-value is the probability that we would have observed the data given that the null hypothesis is true.
 In this context the null hypothesis is that the data is not linearly correlated.
 Therefore, the p-value in this context is the probability that we would have observed the data if the correlation coefficients were zero (the data is not linearly correlated).
-The p-value is determined by first finding the t-value.
+The p-value is determined by first finding the t-value:

 ![](images/equations/t-value.png)

 This value allows us to observe the 2-tailed p-value by consulting a t-distribution table.
 It is common to consider an observation statistically significant if it's p-value is less than 0.05.
 We will use this metric to determine which dependent variables are correlated with the output variable.
+We will use the r-value to compare the strength of relationships already deemed linear.

 After determining which variables correlate with the dependent variable, salary, multi-collinearity between the dependent variables must be checked.
 Multi-collinearity occurs when two independent variables are linearly correlated.
 When this occurs, the two variables are redundant and one of them should be excluded.
-We will use the same metric for determining multi-collinearity as we did to determine a linear relationship between the input variables and the output variable.

-After eliminating the redundant variables, we can then conduct our multi-linear regression analysis.
+We will use the same metric for determining multi-collinearity as we did to determine a linear relationship between the input variables and the output variable (p < 0.05).
+When choosing between which variable to exclude, we will choose the variable that has the lower r-value.
+After eliminating the redundant variables, we can then conduct our multi-linear regression analysis and begin to form models.

 ## MLR Analysis
 Since we are assuming that the dependent variable is linearly correlated with the dependent variables, the equation that describes the relationship between the salary, y, and the data features, x<sub>1</sub> to x<sub>k</sub> is: